Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 By default, the CLIs support multiple optimizers and/or learning schedulers, automatically implementing ``configure_optimizers``.
-This behavior can be disabled by providing ``auto_configure_optimizers=False`` on instantiation of :class:`~lightning.pytorch.cli.LightningCLI`.
+This behavior can be disabled by providing ``auto_configure_optimizers=False`` on instantiation of :class:`~lightning_pytorch.cli.LightningCLI`.
 This would be required for example to support multiple optimizers, for each selecting a particular optimizer class.
 Similar to multiple submodules, this can be done via `dependency injection <https://en.wikipedia.org/wiki/Dependency_injection>`__.
 Unlike the submodules, it is not possible to expect an instance of a class, because optimizers require the module's parameters to optimize, which are only